Wizek/loadr/README.md

     npm install
     PORT=3333 node .

-And you have your very own loadr.
-Whatever *.js you place into ./packages will be accessable through loadr.
+And you have your very own local loadr.
+Place .js files into `./packages` and they will be accessable through loadr.

 ### Open questions: